 - Italicize titles of books, movies, and other major works.

 - Put quotation marks around the titles of pieces that are part of a larger, major work.
 For example, you would italicize an album title, but put quotation marks around the song titles included on that album.
 You would italicize the title of a collection of essays or poems, and put quotation marks around the titles of essays or poems in that collection.
 You italicize the title of a magazine, but put quotation marks around titles of articles included in that magazine.

 - Give an author’s full name in the introduction paragraph.
 Once you provide the full name, you should refer to him/her by last name only.
-Never refer to an author by first name.
+Never refer to an author by first name alone.

 Here is a sample intro paragraph (Color coding: Opening Statement, Body Sentences, Thesis)

 During the Great Depression of the 1930s, thousands of Americans lost their jobs and their homes when farms and businesses failed and unemployment and poverty exploded.
 As a result, many were “set adrift” to wander and to seek work in strange places.
 This rootlessness created a jarring contrast to the ideal of the American Dream that so many Americans had been led to believe was within everybody’s reach: that hard work is the only path to financial stability.
 In The Grapes of Wrath, John Steinbeck creates characters who are wary of any emotional relationship and are reluctant to make connections to any person or place.
 They leave a community that they know well and gradually become more and more isolated and broken as they travel west in search of a better life.
 The novel illustrates the emotions, hopes, and disappointments of these characters who opt out of the dream of owning property and being a member of a community because of the miseries that they suffer every day.
-In The Grapes of Wrath, Steinbeck equates the Okies’ happieness to their ability to maintain material possessions to suggest that the American Dream to be nothing more than a myth that is impossible to achieve.
+In The Grapes of Wrath, Steinbeck equates the Okies’ happiness to their ability to maintain material possessions to suggest that the American Dream to be nothing more than a myth that is impossible to achieve.